lorensen/VTKExamples/src/VTKBook/12Chapter12.md

   <figcaption style="color:blue"><b>Figure 12-4</b>.
 Composite image of three planes and translucent skin. <a href="../../Cxx/Medical/MedicalDemo3" title="MedicalDemo3"> See MedicalDemo3.cxx</a> and <a href="../../Python/Medical/MedicalDemo3" title="MedicalDemo3"> MedicalDemo3.py</a>.</figcaption>
 </figure>

 The image data is mapped to colors using the filter vtkImageMapToColors in combination with the lookup tables created above.
-The actual display of the slice is performed with vtkImageActor (see "Assemblies and Other Types of vtkProp" on page74 for more information).
+The actual display of the slice is performed with vtkImageActor (see ["Assemblies and Other Types of &#118;tkProp"](/VTKBook/03Chapter3/#assemblies-and-other-types-of-vtkprop) in [Chapter 3](/VTKBook/03Chapter3) for more information).
 This class conveniently combines a quadrilateral, polygon plane with a texture map. vtkImageActor requires image data of type unsigned char, which the class vtkImageMapToColors conveniently provides.
 To avoid copying the data and to specify the 2D texture to use, the DisplayExtent of each vtkImageActor is set appropriately.
 The C++ code is as follows:

 ``` c++
 // saggital